NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **Future source:** ??
 **Update requirements:** ??
 Bulk replacement but what grain size (all/site/series)?

 > [!NOTE]
+> The representation of this may change to be by time series definition and site.
+>
+> [!NOTE]
 > For last two the one off definitions of parameters and config types could be a pre-prepared base load.